 • Detailed deliverability reports to see where your emails are landing

-2. Warmup Inbox: Good Solution, At A Price
+2. Warmup Inbox: Good Solution, But It Comes At A Price

 Warmup Inbox is a standalone email warming software.